Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Linear_Algebra/Introductory_Level/Linear_Maps.md

 \end{align*}
 $$

-Then we combine this two column vectors to form a **matrix** that represents the linear transformation $A$ (it does not matter whether you use usual or square brackets):
+Then we combine this two column vectors to form a **matrix** that represents the linear map $A$ (it does not matter whether you use usual or square brackets):

 $$
 A = \begin{bmatrix}